madison-python/pair-night/README.md

 # Introduction to pair programming

+**Clarification**: this event is a normal Madpy meeting at the library.
+One of the activities of the meeting will be planning an upcoming Madpy event at Industrious.
+This event, at the library, is not the Pair Night event at Industrious.

+**Update**: Good news!
+Devin Conathan volunteered to talk about generators for the second half of the meeting.
+Generators are a really useful python feature if you’ve never used them: it is a function that behaves like an iterator, i.e. it can be used in a for loop.

+Original event description:

 Our next meeting is going to be a discussion and Q&A about agile software development practices, specifically **pair programming**.
 The purpose of the meeting is to introduce people to pair programming who have never done it